 National news (in Spanish)

-Santury - Museo de la Universidad Católica de Santa María
+Museo de Arqueología de la Universidad Católica de Santa María

-Exhibition of Juanita the famous mommy of a teenager girl sacrificed by the Incas.
+The museum's exhibition showcases, among other artefacts, Juanita the famous mummy of a teenage girl possibly sacrificed by the Incas.

 Central Reserve Bank of Peru

 Bolsa de Valores de Lima